-4 If the subject Member is the Group Whip, the complaint will be copied to his or her Group Leader.
+&lt;sup>6 If the subject Member is the Group Whip, the complaint will be copied to his or her Group Leader.
 In the case of a Parish or Town Council without structured political groups, the Monitoring Officer could consider involving the Chairperson of the Council.

-5 See Annex 1 for a summary of the role of the Independent Person.
+&lt;sup>7 See Annex 1 for a summary of the role of the Independent Person.

-Monitoring Officer will notify both the complainant and the subject Member of this decision, and will provide the subject Member with information regarding the Council's insurance arrangements (and how legal representation may be accessed).

-18. There will be no appeal process for decisions taken by the Monitoring Officer and the Chair of the Standards and Conduct Committee at this stage.
+- 17. Where it has not been possible to appropriately address matters, the complaint will be referred to the Standards and Conduct Committee for consideration.
+The Monitoring Officer will notify both the complainant and the subject Member of this decision, and will provide the subject Member with information regarding the Council's insurance arrangements (and how legal representation may be accessed). - 18.
+There will be no appeal process for decisions taken by the Monitoring Officer and the Chair of the Standards and Conduct Committee at this stage.